Agriculture Loans

 • Substantially participates in the operation and;

-• Does not own a farm greater than 30 percent of the average size farm in the county, at time of application.
+• Does not own a farm greater than 30 percent of the average size farm in the county, at the time of application.

 (All applicants for Beginning Farmer loans must have participated in the business operations of a farm for at least three years).
 If the applicant is an entity, all members must be related by blood or marriage, and all entity members must be eligible Beginning Farmers.